1 9 8 0 – 1 9 8 4 (USA)

-ABC’s That’s Incredible!, conceived as an imitation of NBC’s hit show Real People, seemed to be the freak-show annexe of the earlier series.
-From a yogi sandwiched between two slabs of nails (sealed with a sledgehammer) to the band of karate experts levelling a barn, this show had less to do with “real people” than with those craving attention at any cost.
+ABC conceived the show as an imitation of NBC’s hit show Real People, but – from a yogi sandwiched between two slabs of nails (sealed with a sledgehammer) to a band of karate experts levelling a barn – this show had less to do with “real people” than with those craving attention at any cost.

 Viewers were drawn to the show like a magnet though it was never explained why the producers considered it necessary to have John Davidson, Cathy Lee Crosby and Fran Tarkenton to handle the simple job of reading a few introductory lines from the cue cards.

 CATHY: Our next story on That’s Incredible! . . .

 JOHN: . . . concerns a man who will ride a motorcycle over six blazing cars . . .

 FRAN: . . . while playing the piano . . .

 When Time magazine announced its 1980 dubious achievement awards, ‘Most Sadistic Show’ went to “That’s Incredible!, which, in the search for thrills and ratings, had caused one man nearly to lose a foot, another to burn his fingers to stumps, and a third to suffer several fractures and a ruptured aorta”.